Climate Change Initiatives

 Note: Amounts reported here may not fully match, due to rounding.

-*2 Scope 2 emissions calculated using the location-based method were 464 thousand tons CO2e for Kaneka and 69 thousand tons CO2e for Group companies in Japan.
+*3 Scope 2 emissions calculated using the location-based method were 388 thousand tons-CO2e for Kaneka and 68 thousand tons-CO2e for Group companies in Japan.
 For overseas Group companies, Scope 2 emissions were the same calculated using location-based and market-based methods.

 GHG Emissions from Business Activities throughout the Supply Chain

-We have calculated indirect GHG emissions (Scope 3) associated with our business activities through supply chains.
-Kaneka has thus far based its calculation of Scope 3 emissions on Kaneka, the parent company.
-Starting from fiscal 2022 results, we have started to calculate some categories of Scope 3 emissions on a consolidated basis.
-A dash (“-”) in the table indicates that data that has not been calculated.
+We calculate indirect GHG emissions associated with our business activities across the supply chain.
+Kaneka had previously based its calculation of Scope 3 emissions on Kaneka, the parent company, but starting from the FY2022 results, we began calculating selected Scope 3 categories for Group companies.
+A dash (“-”) in the table indicates data that has not been calculated.

-Kaneka Group Scope 3 Emissions Calculated by Category (Fiscal 2023)
+Kaneka Group Scope 3 Emissions Calculated by Category (FY2024)

 Category Kaneka Group companies